 When you were a kid, washing the family car required soap, a sponge, and some water.
 It was approximate at best, a way to kill time on a warm summer evening while earning allowance money.
-As an adult, you undoubtedly realized keeping a car squeaky-clean demands considerably more effort than your 8-year-old self put in — especially learning how to wax.
+As an adult, you undoubtedly realized keeping a car squeaky-clean demands considerably more effort than your eight-year-old self put in — especially learning how to wax.

 It’s well worth it, though.
 A clean car is like a clean house: You feel better when you’re in it.
 Clearing out months (or years) of garbage and dust also makes it easier to sell your ride to a private buyer, or helps you get more for your trade-in at the local dealership.
 And the warmer months, particular during the summer, is the deal time to do any detailing.
 If you’re not sure where to start, read on to learn how to detail a car.

 Use the right products